 - The Farmingdale group home opened.

-- Plainview facility renamed to the Diagnostic and Emergency Group Home program and moved to Amityville.
+- Plainview facility is renamed to Diagnostic and Emergency Group Home program and moved to Amityville.

 - Family Service Center opens.
 This program is an Out-Patient Adolescent Chemical Dependency Program.

-- First child placed in HFY therapeutic foster home, transferred from a HFY group home.
+- First child placed in Hope For Youth therapeutic foster home, transferred from a Hope For Youth group home.

-- First adoption of a child by a HFY foster family.
+- First adoption of a child by a Hope For Youth foster family.

-- Acquires a Bayshore home to operate the Family Ties program.
-HFY is the only Long Island program and one of 2 New York State programs which decreases the number of large sibling groups that require separation at the time of removal from the biological home.
+- Acquires a Bay Shore home in which to operate the Family Ties program.
+Hope For Youth is the only Long Island program and one of 2 New York State programs which decreases the number of large sibling groups that require separation at the time of removal from the biological home.

-- Family Ties accepted its 1st sibling group.
+- Family Ties accepted its first sibling group.

-- HFY opens Suffolk County Intensive Case Management program.
-The goal of the ICM program is to prevent immediate removal from home and placement into foster care.
+- HFY opens Suffolk County Intensive Case Management (ICM) program.
+The goal is to prevent immediate removal from home and foster care placement.

 - Multi-Dimensional Family Therapy Program (MDFT), a New York State Office of Alcoholism and Substance Abuse Services Adolescent Pilot Project, opens.